Start a simple process

 --wait-ready

-flag blocks until health checks pass, perfect for deployment scripts!
+The --wait-ready flag blocks until health checks pass, perfect for deployment scripts!

 Real-time Monitoring